nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 As a Venture Capital Portfolio Manager, juggling diverse investments across industries can be a complex challenge.

 **Who are you?**
 Our application is build for the aspiring venture capitalist!
+You are a professional on the lookout for the next Google.
+You are passionate about innovative and new technologies.
+Most importantly, you want to **make your network your net-worth.**

 **Capital Connect is here to revolutionize your experience**.

 As a desktop app for managing startup investments and contacts, CapitalConnect is optimized for use via **a Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CapitalConnect can get your investment management done faster than traditional GUI apps.

+We streamline and wrap **everything** in a sleek, easy to use platform.
+And by everything, we mean everything from

+- Adding new startups to your watch list!
+- Tracking the profile of various startups!
+- Categorising and searching for startups based on your requirements!

+and much, much, more!

 This user guide is your key to unlocking the full potential of the app.
 We'll walk you through every step, from effortlessly adding new investments to categorizing them by industry and funding stage.
 Forget the days of chasing